 - Complete the budget template form and a brief justification for the funds requested.
 Please explain how other resources may be leveraged to support the project.
-If the proposed research will be done on more than one campus/institution, please include details in the justification. - Sub-awards to other institutions are permissible, provided that most of the pilot project's activities and dollars spent occur within WF or one of its affiliates.
+If the proposed research will be done on more than one campus/institution, please include details in the justification. - If salaried effort is not included in the budget for key study personnel, please explain. - Sub-awards to other institutions are permissible, provided that most of the pilot project's activities and dollars spent occur within WF or one of its affiliates.